Ayan (film)

 Ayan is a 2009 Indian Tamil-language action thriller film directed by K. V. Anand and produced by M. Saravanan and M. S. Guhan.
 The film, starring Suriya, Prabhu, Tamannaah Bhatia, Akashdeep Saighal, Jagan, and Karunas.
-The film score and soundtrack was composed by Harris Jayaraj, edited by Anthony Gonsalvez, the film was filmed by M. S. Prabhu.
+The film score and soundtrack were composed by Harris Jayaraj with editing by Anthony and cinematography by M. S. Prabhu.
+The film tells the story of a young man involved in smuggling who becomes a target of his rivals, leading to a major change in his life.

 The film was launched in Chennai, while filming also took place in various locations out of India, including Namibia, Malaysia, Zanzibar and South Africa.
 It released on 3 April 2009 worldwide.
 Ayan was declared as the solo blockbuster of 2009 in Tamil cinema, collecting about ₹80 crore worldwide and became the highest grossing Tamil film of the year.
 The film was also successful in Kerala.

 Plot

-Deva is a computer science post-graduate in Chennai who works with Dass by smuggling pre-release unlicensed films on DVD and other small contrabands mainly through the air.
+Deva is a computer science post-graduate in Chennai who works with Dass by smuggling pre-release unlicensed films on DVD and other small contraband mainly through the air.
 Deva's widowed mother Kaveri does not appreciate his career choice.
 Their former business associate Nemichand Seth's son Kamalesh tries to foil their Diwali film piracy operations to take over that smuggling deal for himself through police-backed channels.
 After Kamalesh orchestrates a raid on their hideout, the inspector offers Dass that one of his men should take the blame for the crimes.
-Deva attempts to do so, but another man Chitti Babu, who has no affiliation with the gang, takes responsibility.
+Deva attempts to do so, but another man, Chitti Babu, who is not involved with the gang, takes responsibility.
 Later, Chitti joins Dass's group and befriends Deva while he completes his education.
 Chitti and Deva run a variety of smuggling jobs for Dass for months, often on international routes.
 Chitti learns about all the means and modes of operation.

-Meanwhile, Deva accidentally meets Chitti's younger sister Yamuna and they soon fall in love.
+Meanwhile, Deva accidentally meets Chitti's younger sister Yamuna, and they soon fall in love.
+Chitti is happy because Deva is well-educated.
 On Deva's birthday, he and Chitti smuggle gold bars worth $150 million from a tanker in Chennai port.
 When Dass learns of Deva's birthday, Dass gives him money and the day off to enjoy while the others trade the gold.
-Deva is called for temple worship by his mother, where trouble ensues when he learns that the customs authorities have received a tip-off to the hideout amid a major smuggling operation.
+Deva is called for temple worship by his mother, where trouble ensues when he learns that customs authorities have received a tip-off about the hideout amid a major smuggling operation.
 However, the others narrowly escaped with the goods.
 He finds out that Chitti has been working for Kamalesh all this time.
 Chitti goes on to work as a drug mule for Kamalesh, ingesting heroin capsules and transporting them to Malaysia.
 He meets Deva on the flight.
-While disembarking, Chitti falls ill and Deva fends off Kamalesh's gang to help Chitti even though they are estranged.
+While disembarking, Chitti falls ill, and Deva fends off Kamalesh's gang to help Chitti even though they are estranged.
 Chitti confesses that though he worked for Kamalesh, his friendship with Deva was genuine.